smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/React Native/index.md

 ```

 ### Emitting Event Notifications to JavaScript
-Inside the `ProxyManger` class post a notification for a particular event you wish to execute.
+Inside the `ProxyManger` class, post a notification for a particular event you wish to execute.
 The bridge will observe this event and will call the React Native listener that you will set up later in the documentation below.

 ##### Objective-C
 Inside the `ProxyManager` add a soft button to your SDL HMI.
 Inside the soft button handler, post the notification and pass along a reference to the `sdlManager` in order to update your React Native UI through the bridge.